Former German nobility in the Nazi Party: Kingdom of Bavaria

-King Ludwig III of Bavaria may have been Hitler's first association with the Kaiserreich nobility.
+King Ludwig III may have been Hitler's first association with the imperial nobility.
 At the outbreak of World War I, Ludwig III received a petition from Adolf Hitler, asking for permission to join the Royal Bavarian Army.
 The petition was granted and Hitler joined the army, where he served for the remainder of World War I.

-As the war drew to a close, the German Revolution broke out in Bavaria, and Ludwig III was the first Kaiserreich monarch to be deposed.
-On 7 November 1918, King Ludwig fled from Munich with his family to Schloss Anif, near Salzburg.
+As the war drew to a close, the German Revolution broke out in Bavaria, and Ludwig III was the first imperial monarch to be deposed.
+On 7 November 1918, King Ludwig fled from Munich with his family to Anif Palace, near Salzburg.
 On 12 November 1918, King Ludwig gave Prime Minister Dandl the Anif declaration, releasing all government officials, soldiers, and civil officers from their oath of loyalty to him.
 The republican government of Kurt Eisner declared the Wittelsbachs deposed, ending 700 years of Wittelsbacher rule over Bavaria.

 Rupprecht, Crown Prince of Bavaria, Ludwig's son and heir, did not join the far right in Germany, despite Hitler's attempts to win him over through Ernst Röhm and promises of royal restoration.
 Rupprecht opposed Hitler, but a plan to give Rupprecht dictatorial powers in Bavaria under the title of Staatskommissar, attracted support from a wide coalition of parties, even including the Social Democratic Party of Germany and Wilhelm Hoegner.
 However, the hesitancy of the Bavarian government under Minister-President Heinrich Held and Hitler's assumption of power in January 1933 ended all hopes for the idea.
 Rupprecht continued to harbor the idea of the "restoration of the Bavarian monarchy", in a possible union with Austria as an independent Southern Germany.

-In a 1943 memorandum, Prince Rupprecht even mentioned his ambition for the German crown, (of the Kaiserreich), which had been held by the House of Wittelsbach in the past.
+In a 1943 memorandum, Prince Rupprecht even mentioned his ambition for the German crown (of the German Empire), which had been held by the House of Wittelsbach in the past.